 Step 5: Create a Launch Communications Plan & Timeline

-You’ve got a good B2B product and you know how to sell it.
+You’ve got a good business-to-business product and you know how to sell it.
 But you still need to tell people it’s out there.
 This is where a solid launch communications plan comes in.

 A communications and public relations plan outlines the media and channels through which you can begin generating initial interest in your launch.

-It means building relationships with journalists, influencers, analysts and industry events – and continuing to follow up for a good 6-12 months.
+It means building relationships with journalists, social media influencers, analysts and industry events – and continuing to follow up for a good 6-12 months.

 Here are five details every plan should cover:

-- Reporters like scoops.
+- Reporters, influencers and bloggers like to be first.
 They want to be the first to tell your cool story.
 If you wait until launch, they won’t care.
 The same goes for reviews – get them ahead of time, especially technical products.

 - If you’re launching a SaaS product, don’t forget to provide media with a free license.
 If they can’t access it, they can’t test it out (and tell their followers about it).

 - Figure out how your users will access your product.
 What’s the signup process like?
 Is there a free trial, or a freemium version?
 If it’s not running through a browser, will it work on both Mac and Windows machines?
+How about iOS and Android?
 It sounds simple, but we’ve had several traditional enterprise clients come to us having overlooked this important detail.